Bill Cosby faces new sexual assault lawsuit

-Cosby, 85, is being sued by Victoria Valentino for an alleged drugging and rape that took place in 1969.
+Cosby, 85, is being sued by Victoria Valentino for an alleged drugging and rape that took place in 1969, KTLA reports.

 According to Valentino, Cosby offered her and her friend pills at a Los Angeles restaurant, then later took them to his office, where they passed out from the drugs and he tried to rape Valentino’s friend.